karantyagi/OvenBot-PerkinsHacks18/README.md

 # <a name="prerequisites"></a>Prerequisites
 ## Platform requirements
-The program was developed for Windows 10, iOS and Python 3.3+.
+The program was developed for Windows 10, MAC OSX and Python 3.3+.

 ## Pyttsx text to speech
  * Pytsx is a cross-platform text-to-speech wrapper. <br/>